Aindrila-MedPhy/CineMRI-Feature-Extraction/README.md

 ## Applications

 This toolbox can be used for
--> MR-guided radiotherapy research
+MR-guided radiotherapy research,
--> Tumour motion characterization
+Tumour motion characterization,
--> Respiratory motion analysis
+ Respiratory motion analysis,
--> Image-guided adaptive radiotherapy
+Image-guided adaptive radiotherapy,
--> Feature extraction for machine learning workflows -> Educational demonstrations of cine-MRI analysis
+Feature extraction for machine learning workflows, Educational demonstrations of cine-MRI analysis

 ## Dataset
 The toolbox was developed and tested using cine-MRI tumour segmentation data.